pivotal/docs-tap/tanzu-build-service/troubleshooting.hbs.md

 If using the kpack CLI, manually trigger a build as follows:

-1. List the image resources in the developer namespace:
+1. List the image resources in the developer namespace by running:

     ```console
     kp image list -n DEVELOPER-NAMESPACE
     ```

-1. Manually trigger the image resources to re-run builds for each failing image:
+1. Manually trigger the image resources to re-run builds for each failing image by running:

     ```console
     kp image trigger IMAGE-NAME -n DEVELOPER-NAMESPACE